What You Need for a Home Simulator

 SkyTrak+

-The SkyTrak+ is the most popular home simulator launch monitor for a reason: it works with virtually every sim software on the market (E6 Connect, TGC 2019, WGT, and more), delivers photonic-level accuracy within 1% of TrackMan on ball speed and carry distance, and feeds data to your screen with near-zero latency.
-You hit, the ball flies on screen instantly.
+The SkyTrak+ built its reputation as the most compatible home simulator launch monitor on the market: it works with virtually every sim software platform (E6 Connect, TGC 2019, WGT, and more), delivers photometric accuracy that independent reviewers have clocked within 1% of TrackMan on ball speed and carry distance, and feeds data to your screen with near-zero latency.

-Real spin data — not estimated — means draws, fades, and spin-backs look and behave realistically on screen.
+Real spin data — not estimated — means draws, fades, and spin-backs behave realistically on screen.
 The dual Doppler radar + camera system captures what most units in this price range can't.
-If you're building a home sim and want the most proven, widely compatible launch monitor, this is the one.
+The ST MAX builds on this foundation; if you can find SkyTrak+ stock, it remains a proven, community-backed choice for home sims.

 Technology